-- Understand the impact of C&E risks on the business environment in which they operate, in the short, medium and long term, in order to be able to make an informed strategic decision. - Determine which C&E risks impact their business strategy in the short, medium, and long term, for example by using (stress) scenario analyses. - Explicitly allocate roles and responsibilities to management body members and/or its sub-committees for C&E risks. - Explicitly include climate-related and environmental risks in their risk appetite framework. - Assign climate-related and environmental risks within the organisational structure in accordance with the three lines of defense model. - Report aggregated risk data that reflects their exposures to climate-related and environmental risks with a view to enabling the management body and relevant sub-committees to make informed decisions. - Identify and quantify climate-related and environmental risks within their overall process of ensuring capital adequacy and include them into ICAAP. - Climate-related and environmental risks are expected to be included in all relevant stages of the credit-granting process and credit processing.
-Specifically, institutions are expected to form an opinion on how climate-related and environmental risks affect the borrower's default risk and collateral valuations. - Material climate-related and environmental risks should be included in stress testing - baseline and adverse scenarios. - Publish meaningful information and key metrics on climate-related and environmental risks that they deem to be material, with due regard to the European Commission's Guidelines on non-financial reporting.
+- Understand the impact of C&E risks on the business environment in which they operate, in the short, medium and long term, in order to be able to make an informed strategic decision. - Determine which climate-related and environmental risks impact their business strategy in the short, medium, and long term, for example by using (stress) scenario analyses. - Explicitly allocate roles and responsibilities to management body members and/or its sub-committees for climate-related and environmental risks. - Explicitly include C&E risks in their risk appetite framework. - Assign environmental risks within the organisational structure in accordance with the three lines of defense model. - Report aggregated risk data that reflects their exposures to C&E risks with a view to enabling the management body and relevant sub-committees to make informed decisions. - Identify and quantify C&E risks within their overall process of ensuring capital adequacy and include them into ICAAP. - C&E risks are expected to be included in all relevant stages of the credit-granting process and credit processing.
+Specifically, institutions are expected to form an opinion on how climate-related and environmental risks affect the borrower's default risk and collateral valuations. - Material C&E risks should be included in stress testing baseline and adverse scenarios. - Publish meaningful information and key metrics on C&E risks that they deem to be material, with due regard to the European Commission's Guidelines on non-financial reporting.
+09 Fast Read Summary of Key ECB Publications in the C&E Area since 2020 until present Good practices for climate related and environmental risk November 2022 This supervisory publication displays examples of good practices, and observations from significant institutions to align their actions with expectations set in the C&E Guide published in November 2021.
+The ECB intends to meet the industry's demand for practical knowledge through this compilation, and it should be read in conjunction with the ECB's report on good practices in the climate-related stress test.
+Key Areas of Focus